China shares trim losses after flash PMI, though credit jitters linger

-HONG KONG, Oct 24 China shares rebounded from two-week lows early on Thursday, trimming losses after a stronger than expected preliminary private survey of factory activity in the country eased concerns about tightening measures.
+HONG KONG China shares rebounded from two-week lows early on Thursday, trimming losses after a stronger than expected preliminary private survey of factory activity in the country eased concerns about tightening measures.

 But worries lingered as short-term money rates again spiked after the Chinese central bank refrained from injecting funds through open market operations for a third session.
 Beijing also strengthened regulations on the city's property market.